-Proving dough
+Prove dough

-Dough will prove considerably more quickly using the "Dough proving" heating type than at room temperature and does not dry out.
+You can prove yeast dough in your appliance more quickly than at room temperature.
+Use the top/bottom heating type.
 Only start operation when the cooking compartment has fully cooled down.

 Always allow yeast dough to prove twice.
 Observe the specifications in the settings tables for the 1st and 2nd proving processes (dough fermentation and final fermentation).